 Community Development Commission of Mendocino County is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

-Community Development Commission of Mendocino County serves Mendocino County.
+Community Development Commission of Mendocino County offers Public Housing and Section 8 Housing rental assistance in Mendocino County.

 |Mainstream (Non-Elderly Disabled) Housing Choice Voucher||Closed|

 More information about Community Development Commission of Mendocino County can be found on its website at http://cdchousing.org/.

 Representatives of Community Development Commission of Mendocino County may be available by phone at (707) 463-5462.
 Unless otherwise noted above, applications will not be provided or accepted by phone.

 You can check your waiting list status by phone by calling (707) 463-5462.

 As of August 17th, 2022, it is not known if Community Development Commission of Mendocino County is processing Section 8 Housing Choice Voucher portability requests for porting in due to the COVID-19 pandemic.